betula/betula/resume/README.md

 - My good job would be to create high-delivery user-oriented products and their architecture both solo or in the team.
 - My dream job would be to contribute to the development of the front-end industry through Open Source.

-I'm a Russian traveler who lives in Thailand (and Indonesia), husband and a father of 7 years old son.
+I'm a Russian traveler who lives in Thailand (and Indonesia), husband, and a father of 7 years old son.

 The best payments for me are Upwork direct contract or direct PayPal, Payoneer transfers.